Full details of the programme can be found on our website.

 Enhance covers parent placement 2, from Easter to June.
 Trainees return to a familiar environment with the opportunity to really progress and enhance their practice.
 They will gain a better understanding of the big picture, with longer term planning and use of a variety of assessment techniques.
 The PGCE assignment will focus on researching an area of interest within the subject curriculum, enhancing trainees understanding of subject pedagogy.

 A distinctive feature of our programme is that subject sessions take place every week throughout the programme, with the subject leader and other trainees in your subject.
 These sessions focus on practical teaching strategies and on developing subject expertise for teaching.
-More information about the art and design programme is available on the GITEP website
+More information about the music programme is available on the GITEP website

 The programme leads to a PGCE awarded by the University of Bristol, with 60 Master’s level credits.
 No training takes place at the University - subject tutors from the University will visit the GITEP sessions in Gloucestershire.